North Sea Energy Islands: Impact on National Markets and Grids: Results and discussion

 \subsection{Reference case}

 The reference case considers the European electricity market in 2030 without any energy island in the North Sea.

-The first attribute to be considered is the distribution of electricity prices across the continent. \figurename~\ref{fig:primpexp_REF} (upper figure) shows the average electricity price per country.
-For those countries with multiple bidding zones, the average price of all bidding zones is used.
-Note that the UK corresponds to England, Wales, Scotland and Northern Ireland unless otherwise stated, and DE to Germany and Luxembourg.
-The countries with the lowest price are Norway, Sweden and Finland.
-In Continental Europe, the lowest electricity prices are found in France, Spain, Portugal and Hungary.
-On the other side of the spectrum, Switzerland is the country with the highest price, followed by Austria, Belgium, Italy, Germany and the Netherlands.
+The first attribute to be considered is the distribution of electricity prices across the continent. \figurename~\ref{fig:primpexp_REF} (upper figure) shows the basedload electricity price per country.
+For those countries with multiple bidding zones, the price is weighted on the volumes traded in each price area.
+Note that DE corresponds to Germany and Luxembourg unless otherwise stated, and IE to Ireland and Northern Ireland.
+The countries with the lowest price are Ireland and the UK, where the aggressive RES build-out pushes power prices down, France, and hydropower-dominated markets such as Sweden or Albania.
+On the other side, Greece is the country with the highest price, followed by Poland, Switzerland, Czech Republic and Italy.

 The distribution of electricity prices is also reflected on the net position of each country. \figurename~\ref{fig:primpexp_REF} (lower figure) shows the imports/exports of each country.
-The energy that France exports stands out compared to the other countries; France has a large amount of installed nuclear and RES capacity , with exports equal to one third of the total production.
-Second in the list, Norway exports approx. one third of its total production; in this case, almost all the installed capacity comes from hydropower plants .
-Third comes Sweden, where the vast majority of power production comes from hydro, nuclear and wind.
+The energy that France exports stands out compared to the other countries; France has a large amount of installed nuclear and RES capacity, with exports equal to 20\% of the total production.
+Second in the list is the UK, followed by Sweden, Bulgaria and Norway.

-Concerning the imports, Italy imports almost half of its total consumption, making it the main importer.
-Half of this power comes from France, directly or through Switzerland, and the remaining half from Eastern Europe.
-The second largest importer is the UK, with one fourth of the total consumption covered by France and Norway.
-Third in terms of volume is Belgium, but its share of imported energy corresponds to 70\% of the total consumption, the highest in terms of percentage.
+Concerning the imports, Germany imports almost 20\% of its total consumption: because of the nuclear and coal/lignite phase-out, large shares of energy are imported during low-wind periods.
+The second largest importer is Italy, with 25\% of its demand coming from France, Switzerland and Eastern Europe.
+Third in terms of volume is Belgium, but its share of imported energy corresponds to 65\% of the total consumption, the highest in terms of percentage.
+Similar to Germany, the nuclear phase-out in Belgium leads to high imports during low wind periods.